Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Connection Matrix Algorithm

-In particular, since $R_n = D_n T_n$, it follows that all $v \in \fP_n$ are such that $d_n(v) = D_n(v)\in \fB_{n-1}$, where, recall that, $\fB_{n-1} = c(R_n)$.
-In addition, we say that the triple $(\fH_n, \fB_n, \fP_n)$ is a \emph{separating basis} for $C_n$ (with respect to $\fA_n$) if the following conditions are satisfied: \begin{enumerate} \item for all elements $z \in \fH_n$ and all $w \in \fP_n$ it follows that $z_\beta =w_\beta=0$ for all $\beta \in \rho(\fB_n)$, \item fixed $z \in \fH_n$, it follows that, for all $v \in \fH_n \setminus \{z\}$ and all $w \in \fP_n$, $v_{\rho(z)}=w_{\rho(z)}=0$, and \item for all $z \in \fH_n$ we have $h_{\rho(z)}=1_k$. \end{enumerate} \begin{lemma} There exists a separating basis $(\fH_n, \fB_n, \fP_n)$ for $C_n$ (w.r.t. $\fA_n$). \end{lemma} \begin{proof} To start, recall the description of the clearing optimisation within the proof of \cref{prop:splittings-finite-dimensional}.
+\begin{lemma} $(\fH_n, \fB_n, \fK_n)$ is a separating basis for $C_n$ (w.r.t. $\fA_n$). \end{lemma} \begin{proof} Recall the description of the clearing optimisation outlined in \Cref{alg:clear-reduce}.
 In particular, recall that all columns from $D_n$ indexed by $\rho(\fB_n)$ are set to zero before proceeding with the column reductions.
-One can then assume that condition~(\ref{item:separating-first}) is satisfied, since performing column operations in $D_n$, all columns from $\rho(\fB_n)$ were zero.
+One can then assume that \Cref{item:separating-first} is satisfied, since performing column operations in $D_n$, all columns from $\rho(\fB_n)$ were zero.
 We can even refine further.
-Indeed, since each $z \in \fH_n$ is such that $D_nz=0$, then, if we followed the reduction of $D_n$ with the standard algorithm, starting from the left and finishing on the right, one never adds the column labelled by $\rho(z)$ from $D_n$ to columns on its right, since it becomes trivial.
-Thus, condition~(\ref{item:separating-second}) follows.
-In addition, when performing the usual left-to right column additions, the target column is not multiplied by any scalar, and so condition~(\ref{item:separating-ones}) automatically holds. \end{proof}
+Indeed, since each $z \in \fH_n$ is such that $D_nz=0$, then, if we followed the reduction of $D_n$ using \Cref{alg:clear-reduce}, one never adds the column labelled by $\rho(z)$ from $D_n$ to columns on its right, since it becomes trivial.
+Thus, \Cref{item:separating-second} follows.
+In addition, when performing left-to right column additions in \Cref{alg:clear-reduce}, the target column is not multiplied by any scalar, and so \Cref{item:separating-ones} automatically holds. \end{proof}